fentosc/starter-hugo-academic/content/inprogress/fg2023/index.md

 publication: "TSE Working Paper"
 publication_short: "TSE Working Paper"

 abstract: What explains growth miracles?
 We argue that growth miracles are driven by a fundamental race: as the economy tries to catch up to its steady state, changes in the economic environment move the steady state itself and provide new potential for catch up growth.

-We quantify this race over the course of development using 40 years of plant level manufacturing panel data from Indonesia and a structural model of plant dynamics.

-We estimate the model on the micro data along the observed growth path without assuming that the economy is ever at a steady state.
-While catch up growth starting from initial conditions in 1975 accounts for 42 percent of Indonesia’s subsequent industrialization, new changes in the economy induce new catch up growth.
-In the end, the economy never catches up.

 # Summary.
 An optional shortened abstract.
 summary: